A global view of post-interaction white dwarf-main sequence binaries: Connection to the broader WDMS population

 The predicted space density of such wide WDMS binaries is $\approx2\times10^{-5}~{\rm pc^{-3}}$ for $100<P_{\rm orb}/{\rm day}<1000$, from which it is estimated that $0.4\%$ of solar-type stars have WD companions in this period range \citep{Yamaguchi25}.
 For the PCEBs in our work, we derive a slightly larger space density of $n = 7.2\times10^{-5}~{\rm pc^{-3}}$, suggesting that $\sim0.15\%$ of M dwarfs reside in a PCEB and that PCEBs are $\sim2-3\times$ more common than wide WDMS binaries.

 One PCEB in our sample with GALEX FUV and NUV photometry has a best-fit WD mass of $M_{\rm WD}\approx1.3~{\rm M_\odot}$ ({\it Gaia} DR3 2273583445431091584).
 This newly-identified PCEB shows a peculiar light curve shape (Appendix \ref{app:all_LCs}) that could be consistent with a cyclotron-emitting magnetic WD in a near edge-on orbit \citep[e.g.,][]{vanRoestel25}.
+We note that the SED fit for this system, and therefore the derived stellar parameters, are less reliable given contamination from cyclotron emission in the optical.